top of page

 3. Megalithic Monuments of Alcalar

-The megalithic monuments scattered throughout the beautiful Alcalar countryside are living reminders of times gone by and an age when this serene land was anything but peaceful.
+The megalithic monuments scattered throughout the beautiful Alcalar countryside serve as poignant reminders of times gone by, an era when this serene land was far from peaceful.
 The Megalithic Monuments of Alcalar is a necropolis in the civil parish of Mexilhoeira Grande, municipality of Portimão, within the Portuguese region known as Sotavento.

-The remarkable megalithic constructions from the Neolithic display an undeniable testament to a worldview of which not much is known about.
-When you are roaming the website, these remarkable royal memorials resemble delicate advancements that substantially control your actions.
+The remarkable megalithic constructions from the Neolithic display an undeniable testament to a worldview about which not much is known.
+As you navigate the website, these remarkable royal memorials resemble delicate yet significant advancements that profoundly influence your actions.

 4. Menhirs of Lavajo